zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 each epoch of neural network training.
 At each epoch of neural network training, it monitors the percent absolute change in the validation loss.
-It raises a warning if the percent absolute change in the validation loss is greater than some threshold in at least one of the final :math:`p` epochs of training, where the threshold and :math:`p` are user-specified parameters.
-The threshold is defaulted to :math:`0.005` and :math:`r` is defaulted to :math:`10`.
+It raises a warning if the percent absolute change in the validation loss is greater than some threshold in at least one of the final :math:`p` epochs before training stops (or is early stopped), where the threshold and :math:`p` are user-specified parameters.
+The threshold is defaulted to :math:`0.005` and :math:`p` is defaulted to :math:`10`.

 We note that while loss monitoring might flag potential non-convergence, it is neither necessary nor sufficient for non-convergence.
 For example, when the